awslabs/aws-sdk-android-samples/AndroidPubSub/README.md

                     }
                 });
 ```
-**Note**: To keep things simple, this policy allows access to all the topics under your AWS IoT account.
+**Note**: To keep things simple, the policy created in step 3 above allows access to all the topics under your AWS IoT account.
 This can be used for getting started and prototypes.
 In a product, you should scope this policy down to specific topics, specify them explicitly as ARNs in the resource section.
 Scoping the policy down to specific topics is however not supported currently.